Provision of Staff – The VAT Pitfalls

 February 27, 2018

 The primary care sector is seeing an increase in restructuring activity which includes mergers and more collaborative working.
-This often means that staff working for one employer maybe does work for another with a charge being made.
+This often means that staff employed by one entity may do work for another entity with a charge being made.

 Supply of staff or supply of services that the staff are providing